Woodwinds Program Coordinator

 An award winning musician in various competitions, saxophonist Chad E. Smith has performed throughout the world.
 He is also an active Broadway, recording and concert freelancer on bassoons, flute, clarinet, and saxophone.
 He has been a member of the Broadway orchestras of Wicked, Legally Blonde, and Follies, and has substituted for countless shows including 42nd Street, Spamalot, A Chorus Line and The Producers.
 He has performed with numerous orchestras on either saxophone, bass clarinet or clarinet including the Metropolitan Opera Orchestra, Boston Pops Orchestra, American Symphony Orchestra, Baltimore Symphony, New Jersey Symphony and L’ Opera Français.
 He has also shared the stage with Johnny Mathis, Aretha Franklin, Ray Charles, John Pizzarelli, Frankie Valli, Arturo Sandoval Big Band, Bernadette Peters and Audra Macdonald to name a few.
 His movie credits include The Informant!, with music by Marvin Hamlisch, Monsters University and Extremely Loud and Incredibly Close.
 Mr. Smith has been featured on television in Legally Blonde on MTV, Smash, the Macy’s Thanksgiving Day Parade on NBC and the Tony Awards on CBS.
 He is a leading authority on the style of 1920’s saxophone pioneer Rudy Wiedoeft and has a passion for preserving the legacy of saxophone, bass clarinet and clarinet artist, Al Gallodoro.

 Mary Watt received her bachelor’s and master’s degrees from The Juilliard School, where she studied with Ronald Roseman.
 Other major teachers were Richard Killmer and John Mack.
 She was an assistant professor of oboe at Virginia Tech University before returning to New York where she performed with orchestras, chamber music groups and on Broadway.
-She was a member of the Quintet of the Americas for several years, which included tours in South America and the US, and a residency at Northwestern University.
-After moving to New England she continued to teach, at Phillips Exeter Academy, and to perform with the Vermont Symphony, Portland Symphony, Concord Chorale, New Hampshire Symphony, Emmanuel Church in Boston and other musical groups in the area.
-Ms. Watt has been Principal Oboe of the Bethlehem Bach Choir for over 30 years, performing with them at the Kennedy Center and Carnegie Hall and recording solo arias on the Dorian and Analekta labels.
-She has given masterclasses at the Eastman School of Music, University of New Hampshire, University of Colorado Boulder, and UMass Amherst.
-She teaches oboe and chamber music in the summers at the Kinhaven Music School in Weston, Vermont.
+She was a member of the Quintet of the Americas for several years, which included tours in South America and the U.S. and a residency at Northwestern University.
+Moving to New England in 1990, she taught at Phillips Exeter Academy, performed with the Vermont Symphony, Portland Symphony, Concord Chorale, New Hampshire Symphony, Emmanuel Church in Boston and other musical groups in the area.
+Mary has also been Principal Oboe of the Bethlehem Bach Choir for over 30 years, performing with them at the Kennedy Center and Carnegie Hall and recording solo arias on the Dorian and Analekta labels.
+Other recordings of solo arias were made with the soprano Julianne Baird and the tenor David Gordon.
+She has given masterclasses at the Eastman School of Music, University of New Hampshire, University of Colorado Boulder, and University of Massachusetts Amherst.
+Mary teaches oboe and chamber music in the summers at the Kinhaven Music School in Weston, Vermont, and founded their chamber music workshop for adults.

 Stacy Wilson has won top prizes in many national and international competitions.
 In 2009, she became the first American saxophonist to win one of the top prizes as a saxophone/piano duo in the Gaudeamus International Interpreters Competition in Amsterdam, widely considered as one of the most prestigious competitions in the world for the interpretation of contemporary music.
 As a soloist and chamber musician, she has performed throughout the United States, Europe and Asia with recent concert appearances in Japan’s Izumi Concert Hall, Amsterdam’s Muziekgebouw and Mahidol University in Thailand.
 She was recently featured as a guest concerto soloist with the United States Army Band in Europe.
 Dedicated to chamber music, she is the soprano saxophonist with the award-winning Zzyzx Quartet.
 Zzyzx was featured at the NASA Biennial Gala Concert at the Tempe Center in Arizona and at the World Saxophone Congress in St. Andrews, Scotland.
 In 2012, they commissioned an original work for saxophone quartet by American composer, John Mackey, which is featured on their newest CD Intersections.
 Stacy is a saxophonist with the West Point Concert Band in New York and holds degrees from Indiana University Bloomington and the University of North Carolina Greensboro.